univention/ucs-school/doc/kelvin/docs/installation-configuration.rst

 Custom CA Certificates
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default the *UCS\@school Kelvin REST API* only connects to an LDAP server which is using the CA provided by UCS.
+By default, the *UCS\@school Kelvin REST API* only connects to an LDAP server which is using the CA provided by UCS.
 If the LDAP server uses a different CA, that CA needs to be configured through the *app settings* in the *Univention App Center* UMC module.

 Log level
 ^^^^^^^^^